fruitloopsnl/tpa-seed/README.md

-# seed-element
+# tpa-seed

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a starting point for your own reusable TPA elements.

 ## Dependencies